Date:

 Event location: Cartegena

-The LIFE NatuReef project will take part in the international NORA – Native Oyster Restoration Alliance conference, which will be held in Cartagena (Spain) from 24 to 27 November 2025.
-This is one of the most significant scientific events in Europe, focusing on the ecological restoration of marine habitats, particularly native oyster reefs.
+The LIFE NatuReef project took part in the international NORA – Native Oyster Restoration Alliance conference, which was held in Cartagena (Spain) from 24 to 27 November 2025.
+This was one of the most significant scientific events in Europe, focusing on the ecological restoration of marine habitats, particularly native oyster reefs.

-The LIFE NatuReef research team will contribute four scientific papers on the study and monitoring activities carried out along the Ravenna coastline, near the Bevano Stream mouth, a Natura 2000 site.
+The LIFE NatuReef research team contributed four scientific papers based on the study and monitoring activities carried out along the Ravenna coastline, near the mouth of the Bevano Stream, a Natura 2000 site.

 Massimo Ponti, Renata Archetti, Fabrizio Del Bianco, Stefano Ravaioli, Massimiliano Costa, Eva Turicchia, and the LIFE NatuReef research team

-This contribution highlights how oyster-based restoration interventions can combine marine ecosystem conservation with coastal protection.
+This contribution highlighted how oyster-based restoration interventions can combine marine ecosystem conservation with coastal protection.

 Eva Turicchia, Renata Archetti, Fabrizio Del Bianco, Stefano Ravaioli, Massimiliano Costa, Massimo Ponti, and the LIFE NatuReef research team